A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Recognition

-Inspired by the above Bayesian inference framework, more frameworks on understanding skill recognition are proposed, e.g., the PAC-Bayesian framework and Hopfield Network. \citet{zhang2023and} further takes the architecture of transformers into consideration and analogies ICL inference to a Bayesian model averaging algorithm. \citet{wies2023learnability} propose a PAC-based generalization framework exhibiting satisfying generalization bound on the ICL where a transformer trained on multi-task can match the ICL performance of a transformer trained solely on the downstream task. \citet{zhao2023context} analogizes the latent concept location as memory retrieval with the Hopfield Network.
-Nonetheless, all the existing studies are either theoretical or empirical based on synthetic data without considering the real-world scenario.
-It could be a promising future direction to investigate how the LLM is able to retrieve the \textit{concept} with natural language explanations.
+Inspired by the above Bayesian inference framework, more methods towards understanding skill recognition are proposed, e.g., the PAC-Bayesian framework~\cite{alquier2024user} and Hopfield Network~\cite{hopfield2007hopfield}. \citet{zhang2023and} analogizes ICL inference to a Bayesian model averaging algorithm. \citet{wies2023learnability} presents a PAC-based generalization framework exhibiting satisfying generalization bound on the ICL where a transformer trained on multi-task can match the ICL performance of a transformer trained solely on the downstream task. \citet{zhao2023context} analogizes the latent concept location as memory retrieval with the Hopfield Network.
+More recently, a novel information-theoretic framework~\cite{jeon2024information} has been introduced, decomposing the ICL prediction error into three distinct terms: irreducible error, meta-learning error, and intra-task error.
+This decomposition helps aligning ICL with existing studies hypothesizing ICL as an instance of meta-learning.

+Nonetheless, existing studies are based on either synthetic data or pure theoretical analysis.
+It could be a promising direction to investigate how LLMs retrieve concepts and how to interpret the retrieved concept through natural language.